1. Admission fees: to scenic spots as listed in the itinerary;

 The prices shown above are not valid during the China’s National Day Holiday, Chinese Spring Festival and some large exhibitions like Canton Fair.

 This tour package features few mandatory shopping stops in the itinerary, each factory /store visit takes approximately 45 minutes.

-Upon arrival at Beijing, the capital of China and one of the most well-known tourist destinations in the world, where you are met and transferred to your hotel.
+Upon arrival in Beijing, the capital of China and one of the most well-known tourist destinations in the world, you will be met and transferred to your hotel.

 Submit your review

 My wife Janet & I recently returned from a Dream Come True 10 day adventure through South, Central, & North Vietnam with China Tours...
 VIEW MORE

 We absolutely loved this tour!
 The flights were a little brutal but once we got there it was so worth it.
 Our guide in Bangkok, Monte, was simply...
 VIEW MORE